-The results of a five-year-long study have found that 48 percent of young trans people had attempted suicide and that 34 percent of young LGB people had made at least one suicide attempt in their lives.
+The results of a five-year-long study have found that 34 percent of young LGB people had made at least one suicide attempt in their lives.

 Dan was 14 when he took knives upstairs to kill himself.
 As a kid in an orthodox Jewish family, where being gay was an abomination, he was so depressed that he felt like he was in a cave.
 Alone in the house, he stared at the sharp blades, not knowing how to start.

-Suddenly a voice sounded: "Is anybody home?"
-It was his mum's friend.
-The moment passed.
-Today, he rarely thinks about that night.
+Suddenly he heard a voice: "Is anybody home?"
+It was his mom's friend.
+The sound broke the moment, and today, he rarely thinks about that night.
 "It was really painful being gay as a kid," says Dan.
 "To the extent that I buried it so far in my mind because it was horrible psychologically.
 There are many things that I've never spoken about, and I'm very lucky to have got through it."

 "[Lesbian, gay, bisexual and transgender] mental health is a real and significant problem," says Matthew Todd, editor of Attitude, whose forthcoming book Straight Jacket deals with the subject.
 "Society treats everyone from birth as if they are heterosexual.
-If you're not heterosexual and/or cisgendered [where your gender aligns with the sex you are assigned at birth] then there is huge pressure to suppress that part of yourself.
+If you're not heterosexual and/or cisgendered then there is huge pressure to suppress that part of yourself.

 "The most significant time is when we are growing up.
 We get it from our parents, from school, from religions, from government, historically; from media, from every film you see and every book you read.
 The world is not as safe for LGBT people as it is for straight people."

-This assumed straightness of everyone is also known as "heteronormativity".
+This assumed straightness of everyone is also known as "heteronormativity."
 If you need an example, take advertising, where the vast majority of couples depicted are made up of one smiling man and one smiling woman.
 "I was very lucky to live in Berlin for a bit," says Dan, now a confident 31-year-old man.
 "When you're on the tubes you see many more adverts that depict gay couples.
 It's a daily sense of belonging and affirmation."
-When travel company Expedia launched an advert in London recently that featured a gay couple, responses on social media ranged from the positive and non-fussed to users claiming it was "repulsive", that it had left them "puking violently".
+When travel company Expedia launched an ad in London recently that featured a gay couple, responses on social media ranged from the positive and non-fussed to users claiming it was "repulsive," that it had left them "puking violently."
 There was also plenty of the enduringly-original, "I hate faggots."